 - If you receive loans to finance your education, be sure to ask a financial aid representative about the grace period before repayment of loans is required.
 Additional information is available on the Office of Financial Aid website.

 Taking a leave of absence may have implications for an international student’s visa status.
-If you are on an F-1 or J-1 student visa, you will need written documentation from a health care provider recommending a leave of absence or reduced course load for medical or mental health reasons.
+If you are on an F-1 or J-1 student visa, you will need written documentation from a medical doctor, doctor of osteopathy, or clinical psychologist recommending a leave of absence or reduced course load for medical or mental health reasons.
 Immigration rules for a health leave of absence or reduced course load may not coincide with Cornell’s health leave requirements and limitations.
 Please contact the Office of Global Learning to discuss the impact of an HLOA on your visa status.

-If you are an Ithaca student who is on a meal plan, contact the Housing and Dining Contracts Office to cancel your meal plan and arrange a prorated refund.
+If you are an Ithaca student who is on a meal plan, contact the Dining Contracts Office to cancel your meal plan and arrange a prorated refund.

 Generally speaking, you should have access to Handshake or other school-based recruiting systems, job postings (without campus interviews), and the Career Fair, but you will not be eligible to participate in campus recruiting (virtual or in-person).
 Individual appointments and attendance at some programs (even virtual ones) may be limited, depending on capacity in your college career office.
 The services of the Health Careers Evaluation Committee program are available, provided you meet the requirements of the program.